vmichnowicz/vwm_secure_files/README.md

 ## Release Notes

+### Version 0.3 ###

+* Actually changed how download limit works (I only changed it in the upload SQL last version...)
+* Can now add a folder as a secure file and then pass a second URL param to link to a file

 ### Version 0.2 ###

 * Changed how download limit works (a limit of 0 is no longer "unlimited downloads", now you must clear that input to make it truly unlimited)